Energy conservation projects with less than $20,000 in qualified costs may be eligible for a tax credit.

 We are no longer accepting informational filings for the 2016/2017 Small Premium Project offering

 .
-Final applications are due by the end of tax year 2017, which for some projects may be as early as December 31, 2017.
+Final applications are due by the end of tax year 2017, which for some projects was as early as December 31, 2017.

 Small Premium Project Technologies